Anras573/hands-on-ddd/chapter06/README.md

 In this chapter he skips writing any test entirely, and I think the sooner you implement tests for your API, the easier it is to write them.

-So I have decided to write tests for the endpoints, and the application service.
+So I have decided to write tests for the endpoints, application, and infrastructure layer.

+This was a great opportunity to try out the new `Microsoft.AspNetCore.Mvc.Testing` package, which allows you to test your API using the `WebApplicationFactory<TEntryPoint>` class.
+It's also a great opportunity to use TestContainers, which allows you to spin up a Docker container for your tests. - I use it for RavenDB in this project.

 ## Thoughts